Causality Pursuit from Heterogeneous Environments via Neural Adversarial Invariance Learning: FAIR Least Squares Estimator Using Neural Networks

 \begin{condition}[Identification for Nonparametric Invariance Pursuit] For any $S\subseteq [d]$ such that $\bar{\mu}(\{m^\star \neq \bar{m}^{(S\cup S^\star)}\})>0$, there exists some $e, e'\in \mathcal{E}$ such that $\min\{\mu^{(e)}, \mu^{(e')}\}\allowbreak(\{m^{(e,S)} \neq m^{(e',S)}\})\} > 0$. \end{condition}

-\begin{remark}[Minimal Heterogeneity Condition for Identification] The above identification condition necessitates that whenever a bias emerges when regressing $Y$ on $X_{S\cup S^\star}$ using least squares, there should be noticeable shifts in conditional expectation $m^{(e, S)}$ across environments.
-In other words, $S^\star$ the maximum set preserving the invariant associations.
+\begin{remark}[Minimal Heterogeneity Condition for Identification] The above identification condition necessitates that whenever a bias emerges when regressing $Y$ on $X_{S\cup S^\star}$ using least squares, there should be noticeable shifts in the conditional expectation $m^{(e, S)}$ across environments.
+In other words, $S^\star$ is the maximum set preserving the invariant associations.
 This condition is minimal.
 If it is violated, it would imply that $\exists \tilde{S}\subseteq [d] ~\text{with}~ \tilde{S}\setminus S^\star \neq \emptyset$ such that in which both set $S^\star$ and $\tilde{S}$ embody the invariant conditional expectation structure, thus more environments are needed in this case to pinpoint $S^\star$.
 Such a minimal identification condition underscores that our proposed FAIR-NN estimator is ``sample efficient'' regarding the number of environments $|\mathcal{E}|$ required; see the discussions in \cref{sec:ident-fairnn}.
-Notably, such an identification condition relaxes those employed in approaches using intersections like ICP \citep{peters2016causal, heinze2018invariant}.
+Notably, such an identification condition relaxes those employed in approaches using intersections like ICP \citep{peters2016causal}.
 These approaches require the shifts of conditional distributions for all the $S$ with $\bar{m}^{(S)}\neq m^\star$ for identifying $S^\star$. \end{remark}

 The following theorem provides an oracle-type inequality for the FAIR-NN least squares estimator in a structure-agnostic manner.
-The first term is the maximum approximation bias of neural networks across environments and the second term is related to the complexity of the neural networks used in the fitting.
-It implies that when the FAIR-NN penalty parameter $\gamma$ is large enough, all endogenously spurious variables can be surely screened \cite{fan2008sure} when $n$ is large enough, i.e., \eqref{eq:var-sel-fairnn}, and $m^\star$ can be estimated as well as if the invariant quasi-causal set of variables $S^\star$ is known.
-In addition, the theorem quantifies the amount of penalty needed, which is related to the signal-to-noise ratio of the problem.
+It shows that under \cref{cond-fairnn-ident}, one can expect consistent estimation and further establish non-asymptotic upper bounds on the $L_2$ error between the estimator \eqref{eq:def-fair-lse} and the invariant regression function $m^\star$.
+In addition, the theorem quantifies the amount of penalty needed, namely $\gamma^\star_{\mathtt{NN}}$, which is of constant order and is related to the signal-to-noise ratio of the problem.